ztbian-bzt/SPAFPN/Rebuttal to NGkk.md

 - ***The proposed method has a low gain (0.4) on large models, which means that spafpn is not necessary when the backbone features are strong enough.***

-**Reply:** It is relatively common for real-time object detection to achieve small gains for common datasets (e.g., COCO) on large models, especially when improving only one of the backbone, neck, and head items of real-time object detection.
+**Reply:** Thank you for your insightful comment regarding the gains on large models.

+It is a common phenomenon for real-time object detection to achieve small gains for common datasets (e.g., COCO) on large models, especially when improving only one of the backbone, neck, and head items of real-time object detection.
 For example, the Gold-YOLO [1] series uses YOLOv6 3.0 [2] as its baseline model, and its gains in N/S/M size are 2.6\%/1.1\%/0.7\% mAP, respectively.
 Compared to SOTA YOLOv8 [3] at that time, its gain was only 2.3\%/0.5\%/-0.4\% mAP.
 Moreover, in February this year, the open-source YOLOv9 series [4] had a gain of only 1.8\%/0.9\% mAP in S/M size compared with YOLOv8.
 This is the final gain of YOLOv9 after improving the backbone, neck, and head for real-time object detection.

 Our method has a gain of 3.9\%/2.3\%/0.4\% mAP in N/S/M size over YOLOv8 when only changing the neck part and can achieve a gain of 5.2\%/3.2\%/1.1\% mAP when also changing the backbone part.

 - ***The author claims that cross-scale interactions can help detect small and medium objects(L121-122), but this is not supported by experiments.***

-**Reply:** The sentence in L121-122 is `This reduces information loss in cross-layer feature interactions, which is especially critical for small and medium-sized models.` It may be that we have problems in expression, here `small and medium-sized models` refer to the N/S size model we proposed.
+**Reply:** Thank you for pointing out our mistake in expression.
+The sentence in L121-122 is `This reduces information loss in cross-layer feature interactions, which is especially critical for small and medium-sized models.` Here `small and medium-sized models` refer to the N/S size models we proposed.
 In the case of SPAFPN-C2f-N/S, they do improve performance significantly (3.9\%/2.3\% mAP gains).
+We will change this sentence to `This reduces information loss in cross-layer feature interactions, which is especially critical for the N/S size models' to avoid ambiguity in the next version of the paper.

 - ***In the method section, the author mainly introduces the details of module design and stacks these modules to gain gains.
 There is a lack of explanation and insight into the module design.***

 **Reply:** Thank you for pointing out the gaps in our writing.
 We will supplement our ideas and explanations for module design.
-The following explanations will be added in place in the next version of the paper.
+The following explanations (`(1) Pyramid Fusion Module`, `(2) Multi-Concat Module` and `(3) CSP-DCN Module`) will be added to the next version of the paper in Section 3.2, Section 3.3 and Section 3.4, respectively.

 **(1) Pyramid Fusion Module**